The 5 Best Fly Fishing Places Near Vancouver BC

 We fish here by driving to a specific location or 2 and then it’s walk n wade.
 We can cover several large runs, riffles and pools as you swing our custom home made flies in front of feeding fish.
 There’s also raft trips available that allow you to cover more water.
 Fish here typically slam your fly.
 This is wet fly fishing only.
 We use 7-8 wt rods, floating main line with Rio sink tips.

-As guides we NEVER get bored of fly fishing here !!
+As guides we ALWAYS love fly fishing here !!

-Our Squamish River fly fishing trips for Trout include all high end fly tackle, waders and a good offering of hearty organic food to keep you going.
+Our Squamish River fly fishing trips for Trout include all high end fly fishing tackle, our killer ‘guide tied’ flies, waders and a good offering of hearty organic food to keep you going.

 The beauty is the choices here…

 The Fraser River Valley encompasses a large area 1 hour east of Vancouver.
-It includes communities like Mission, Abbotsford, Chilliwack and Agassiz.
+It includes the communities of Mission, Maple Ridge, Abbotsford, Chilliwack and Agassiz.
+We are based in Mission BC which is central to all the great fly fishing opportunities here.

-Salmon will be available to catch when they return from the Pacific ocean to spawn.
+Salmon will be available to catch when they return from the Pacific ocean to spawn in the many rivers within the Fraser River Valley.
 Prime time is October and into early November every year.
 In odd years there will be Pink salmon in September.

 With a jet boat we can access dozens of hot spots on the Fraser River and it’s tributaries.
 We will fish on the Fraser, Harrison, Vedder, Nicomen, and Stave rivers.